top of page

 Make sure to:

-• Mow the lawn
+• Mow the lawn.

-• Clear leaves and debris
+• Clear leaves and debris.

-• Stow away toys, tools, or washing
+• Stow away toys, tools, or washing.

-• Arrange furniture nicely if you have it
+• Arrange furniture nicely if you have it.

 A neat garden creates a powerful “lifestyle” moment for buyers to latch onto.

-Spacious backyard with green lawn, two lounge chairs, and wooden fencing.
+Spacious backyard with a green lawn, two lounge chairs, and wooden fencing.
 Trees line the back, and a blue sky is visible.
 Serene setting.
 This highlights a garden in a property virtual tour that has been immaculately tidied.

 Garden in a property virtual tour that has been immaculately tidied